Magic: The Gathering video games: Magic: The Gathering

 Named after the game itself, Magic: The Gathering was published by MicroProse in February 1997.
 The game takes place in the plane of Shandalar, where the player must travel the land and fight random enemies to gain cards, and defeat five wizards representing the five colors.
 The player must prevent any one color from gaining too much power, and defeat the planeswalker Arzakon, who has a deck of all five colors.
 Adventure game and role-playing game elements are present, including inventory, gold, towns, dungeons, random battles, and character progression in the form of new abilities and a higher life point total.
 Two expansion packs were published, Spells of the Ancients and Duels of the Planeswalkers.

-The game is notable as being the last game the esteemed game designer Sid Meier (Civilization, Railroad Tycoon) worked on while employed by MicroProse, though his involvement was short.
+The game is notable as being the last game Sid Meier (Civilization, Railroad Tycoon) worked on while employed by MicroProse, though his involvement was short.
 Meier left before development was complete to found Firaxis Games.

 Magic: The Gathering: BattleMage

 Magic: The Gathering: BattleMage is a real time strategy game published in January 1997 by Acclaim for both PCs and PlayStation.
 It was also in development for the Sega Saturn, but this version was cancelled in mid-1997.
 In addition to the real time strategy game, BattleMage has a head-to-head mode.
 It is set on the continent of Corondor, where a planeswalker named Ravidel forces the most powerful mages to fight each other, so that he can eventually destroy them and conquer the land.
-The game had a poor critical reception due to its unfair AI, unfriendly interface, and unbalanced gameplay.

-Spectrum Holobyte filed a lawsuit after Acclaim published the PC version in January 1997, claiming Acclaim had violated an agreement the two companies made in November 1996 which established a release schedule for the game, with the two companies publishing it for different platforms.
-In October 2018, the game's rights were acquired by Canadian production company Liquid Media Group along with other titles originally owned by Acclaim Entertainment.

-Critical response to the game were mostly negative, with reviewers criticizing that it bears no resemblance to the card game in either structure or spirit, and is unfairly difficult due to the AI opponent's ability to act instantly while human players are slowed by the complicated interface.
-Electronic Gaming Monthlys reviewers found the game confusing and graphically unimpressive, and said it would appeal to fans of the card game only.